OpaceDigitalAgency/stories/DEPLOYMENT.md

 # Deployment Guide for Stories from the Web

-This guide explains how to keep your local repository, GitHub, Netlify frontend, and cPanel backend in sync.
+This guide explains the current deployment process for the Stories from the Web project.

 ## Overview